maitreyaranade/gitbook-pub-md/DigitalDesign/CombinationalLogic.md

 ## Priority encoder

 A priority encoder is an encoder that handles inputs with certain predefined priority, to generate output accordingly.
-For eg. this is a 4-bit priority encoder with
+For eg. this is a 4-bit priority encoder with the following truth table.

 | D0 | D1 | D2 | D3 |   | a | b | V |
 |----|----|----|----|---|---|---|---|